 Our experienced staff designed our 4940 building, which earned the first LEED® Platinum certification in Nebraska in 2009.
 The building has gone on to become Triple-Platinum LEED certified using a variety of rating systems (including the first project in the U.S. to certify using Arc for LEED v4.1 O+M).

 We have designed and consulted on numerous other sustainable building projects in Nebraska and the Midwest and have experience in a variety of third-party rating systems, including LEED, WELL, LBC, Net Zero, Energy Star, and Fitwel.
 Morrissey Engineering has participated in 3.5 Million ENERGY STAR sq ft and 1.3 Million LEED certified sq ft.
-We are also at the forefront of the WELL Building Standard, with WELL AP’s, WELL Performance Testing Agents, and WELL Faculty on staff.
+We are also at the forefront of the WELL Building Standard, with WELL AP’s on staff.
 Over 75 percent of our staff are LEED professionals.
 Our other relevant staff certifications are almost too numerous to mention.

 Our extensive experience with all phases of the sustainable design process – MEP design and documentation, sustainable Project Administration, indoor environmental testing, and Ownership – all inform our view of how we can best support our projects.